Is Freeport-McMoRan Still A Top Copper Stock To Own?

 Copper miner Freeport-McMoRan (NYSE:FCX) has been up and down lately.
-However, following Q1 2017 earnings, I think shares could rally and look attractively valued here, as I'll explain below.
+However, following its Q1 2017 earnings, I think shares could rally and look attractively valued here, as I'll explain below.

-For some background: Last year, I gave readers my top 3 overall copper stock picks, with Freeport-McMoRan taking the third spot on the list.
+For some background, last year I gave readers my top 3 overall copper stock picks, with Freeport-McMoRan taking the third spot on the list.
 At the time, shares traded at $7.76 per share, as copper prices were depressed at the time.
-More recently, I expressed bullishness on the stock following Q4 2016 earnings, although I pointed out I would only look to buy shares on weakness given the run-up in the stock price (shares traded over $16 at that point, more than double).
+More recently, I expressed bullishness on the stock following its Q4 2016 earnings, although I pointed out I would only look to buy shares on weakness given the run-up in the stock price (shares traded over $16 at that point - more than double).

-I think that share price weakness is here and it's a buying opportunity in my view.
-It looks like there's some relief in Indonesian.
+I think that share price weakness is here, and it's a buying opportunity, in my view.
+It looks like there's some relief in Indonesia.
 According to Freeport, the company "reached an agreement with the Indonesian government to resume concentrate exports (which had been suspended since Jan.
 12, 2017) for a six-month period."
 This will allow the negotiation of a new operating license to support the long-term stability of the mine.
-The Grasberg mine is a massive (and profitable) operation, with over 1 billion in copper pounds and 1 million in gold ounces sold last year, at cash costs of $.83 per pound.
+The Grasberg mine is a massive (and profitable) operation, with over 1 billion in copper pounds and 1 million in gold ounces sold last year at cash costs of $.83 per pound.
 The relief is certainly welcome news for shareholders.

-Freeport's Q1 earnings were mixed in my opinion.
-For Q1, the company sold 809 million pounds of copper, 182,000 ounces of gold and 24 million pounds of molybdenum, with sales impacted by the temporary shutdown of exports at Freeport's Indonesia operations.
+Freeport's Q1 earnings were mixed, in my opinion.
+For Q1, it sold 809 million pounds of copper, 182,000 ounces of gold and 24 million pounds of molybdenum, with sales impacted by the temporary shutdown of exports at the company's Indonesia operations.
 Despite this, operating cash flow totaled $792 million, exceeding capex of $344 million.
-The company reported net income of $228 million ($0.16 per share) for Q1 2017, compared with a net loss of $4.2 billion ($3.35 per share) for Q1 2016.
+Freeport reported net income of $228 million ($0.16 per share) for Q1 2017, compared with a net loss of $4.2 billion ($3.35 per share) for Q1 2016.

 The company's financial position continues to strengthen.
-Freeport's cash and cash equivalents stands at $4 billion, with $15.36 billion in total debt, for net debt of $11.36 billion.
+Its cash and cash equivalents stands at $4 billion, with $15.36 billion in total debt, for net debt of $11.36 billion.

 The company has maintained an optimistic outlook for the remainder of 2017.
 Assuming $2.50 per pound copper and $1,250 gold prices, Freeport estimates $4 billion in operating cash flow for 2017, with $1.6 billion in remaining capital expenditures.